-Field Data Type Description Behavior and Usage Field Critical Number Number Displays the type of aggregation that you want to use for calculating the Critical Value.
+Field Data Type Description Behavior and Usage ag Displays the type of aggregation that you want to use for calculating the Critical Value.
 This field appears in the Data Source Fields section when you select the Data Source Type as Aggregate.
 You can either select the value in these fields by using the drop-down list box or provide the value in the Limits section.
 In any of the cases, you must provide value to the Actual field.
 In all these fields, you can select any of the following calculations: Sum: The addition of all the sub-indicators Average: The calculated average of the sub-indicators.
-Weighted Average: The value of its sub-indictors (e.g., V1, V2, V3, and V4) and the value of predetermined weight factor associated with each sub-indicator (e.g., K1, K2, K3, and K4).
-The weighted average is usually calculated as (K1 x V1 + K2 x V2 + K3 x V3 + K4 x V4)/(K1 + K2 + K3 + K4). • Minimum • Maximum Critical Value Number The value that indicates that the KPI is not reaching its potential target.
+Weighted Average: The value of the KPI is calculated from the value of its sub-indictors (e.g., V1, V2, V3, and V4) and the value of pre-determined weight factor associated with each sub-indicator (e.g., K1, K2, K3, and K4).
+The weighted average is usually calculated as (K1 × V1 + K2 × V2 + K3 × V3 + K4 × V4)/(K1 + K2 + K3 + K4).
+Minimum Maximum Critical Value Number The value that indicates that the KPI is not reaching its potential target.
 This field appears in the Data Source Fields section when you select the Data Source Type as APM Query.
 This field list all the columns that contains number value.
 You can either select the value in these fields or provide the value in the Limit section.
 Cube N/A The cubes that are registered in the Analysis Services data source are displayed as a list of values.
 This field appears in the Data Source Fields section when you select the Data Source Type as Analysis Services.

 Field Data Type Description Behavior and Usage Data Source Type N/A Contains the list of data sources that can be assigned to this KPI.
 The values for a KPI measurement are pulled from a specified data source.
 You can create KPI by using the following options.
 Analysis Services: By using an Analysis Services, you are extracting data from a Cube that is configured in the Analysis Services.
-APM Query: By using a APM query, you are extracting data from the APM database.
+APM Query: By using a GE Digital APM query, you are extracting data from the GE Digital APM database.
 Aggregate: By using aggregation, you specify that the sub-indicators, or the lower level variables of the KPI, should be calculated together for the data source.
-An aggregation is a table or structure containing precalculated data for a Cube.
-You can aggregate sub-indicators by using a sum, an average, a weighted average, a minimum, or a maximum function.
-The values that can be aggregated are the actual value, the stretch value and the critical value.
+An aggregation is a table or structure containing pre- calculated data for a Cube.
+You can aggregate sub- indicators by using a sum, an average, a weighted average, a minimum, or a maximum function.
+The values that can be aggregated are the actual value, the target value, the stretch value and the critical value.
 Manual: By using the data source as Manual, you define input for a KPI by providing specific values instead of using an external data source.
 Depending upon the data source that you select, the related fields appear.